Quadratrix of Hippias

+The quadratrix or trisectrix of Hippias (also called the quadratrix of Dinostratus) is a curve which is created by a uniform motion.
+It is traced out by the crossing point of two lines, one moving by translation at a uniform speed, and the other moving by rotation around one of its points at a uniform speed.
+An alternative definition as a parametric curve leads to an equivalence between the quadratrix, the image of the Lambert W function, and the graph of the function $y=x\cot x$.

-The quadratrix or trisectrix of Hippias (also quadratrix of Dinostratus) is a curve which is created by a uniform motion.
-It is one of the oldest examples for a kinematic curve (a curve created through motion).
-Its discovery is attributed to the Greek sophist Hippias of Elis, who used it around 420 BC in an attempt to solve the angle trisection problem (hence trisectrix).
-Later around 350 BC Dinostratus used it in an attempt to solve the problem of squaring the circle (hence quadratrix).
+The discovery of this curve is attributed to the Greek sophist Hippias of Elis, who used it around 420 BC to solve the angle trisection problem, hence its name as a trisectrix.
+Later around 350 BC Dinostratus used it to solve the problem of squaring the circle, hence its name as a quadratrix.
+Dinostratus's theorem, used in by Dinostratus to square the circle, relates an endpoint of the curve to the value of π.
+As Hippias and Dinastratus showed, both angle trisection and squaring the circle can be solved using a compass, a straightedge, and a given copy of this curve; however, they cannot be solved compass and straightedge alone.
+Although a dense set of points on the curve can be constructed by compass and straightedge, allowing these problems to be approximated, the whole curve cannot be constructed in this way.

-Definition
+The quadratrix of Hippias is a transcendental curve.
+It is one of several curves used in Greek mathematics for squaring the circle.

+Definitions

+By moving lines

 Consider a square $ABCD$, and an inscribed quarter circle arc centered at $A$ with radius equal to the side of the square.
 Let $E$ be a point that travels with a constant angular velocity along the arc from $D$ to $B$, and let $F$ be a point that travels simultaneously with a constant velocity from $D$ to $A$ along line segment $\overline{AD}$, so that $E$ and $F$ start at the same time at $D$ and arrive at the same time at $B$ and $A$.
 Then the quadratrix is defined as the locus of the intersection of line segment $\overline{AE}$ with the parallel line to $\overline{AB}$ through $F$.